JetBrains/kotlin-web-site/pages/docs/tutorials/native/apple-framework.md

 The instance is always the same in Swift, so that `DemoDemoObject() === DemoDemoObject()` is true.
 Methods and property names are translated as-is.
 Kotlin `String` is turned into Swift `String` too.
 Swift hides `NSNumber*` boxing from us too.
-We pass Swift closure to Kotlin and call Kotlin lambda function from Swift too.
+We pass Swift closure to Kotlin and call a Kotlin lambda function from Swift too.

 You may want to see [Objective-C Interop](https://github.com/JetBrains/kotlin-native/blob/master/OBJC_INTEROP.md)